thefirehacker/TimeCapsule-SLM/Temp-Delete/logs.md

 useOllamaConnection.useCallback[generateContent] @ useOllamaConnection.ts:416
 makeMasterLLMDecision @ Orchestrator.ts:313
 masterLLMOrchestration @ Orchestrator.ts:165
-Orchestrator.ts:316 🧠 Master LLM Decision Response (1065 chars): <think>
+Orchestrator.ts:316 🧠 Master LLM Decision Response (960 chars): <think>
 Okay, let's see.
-The user wants to know the best project by Rutwik, and they've given me some available data and a plan.

-First, the available documents are 4 chunks.
-But I already used DataInspector to analyze them, which is done.
-Then, the next step is PlanningAgent, which creates execution strategies.
-But the user's query is about extracting Rutwik's data, so maybe the PatternGenerator is needed here.
-The pattern generator can be called to extract the details.
-The reasoning is that R...
+The user wants to know the best project by Rutwik.
+They provided some available data and the execution plan.
+The current step is to use PatternGenerator to extract structured data using regex.
+Since the goal is to answer the query, the next logical step is to call PatternGenerator to get the best project.
+I need to make sure I'm following the plan and not calling the same agent twice.
+Alright, so the answer should call PatternGenerator with the reasoning that it's needed...
-Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (1065 chars): <think>
+Orchestrator.ts:534 🔍 PARSING DEBUG: Full response (960 chars): <think>
 Okay, let's see.
-The user wants to know the best project by Rutwik, and they've given me some available data and a plan.

-First, the available documents are 4 chunks.
-But I already used DataInspector to analyze them, which is done.
-Then, the next step is PlanningAgent, which creates execution strategies.
-But the user's query is about extracting Rutwik's data, so maybe the PatternGenerator is needed here.
-The pattern generator can be called to extract the details.
-The reasoning is that Rutwik's data needs a regex to identify personal info and location, which the pattern generator can create.
-So the correct tool is PatternGenerator.
-Let me check the plan again.
-The execution plan says to extract Rutwik's info, so yes, PatternGenerator is the right choice.
+The user wants to know the best project by Rutwik.
+They provided some available data and the execution plan.
+The current step is to use PatternGenerator to extract structured data using regex.
+Since the goal is to answer the query, the next logical step is to call PatternGenerator to get the best project.
+I need to make sure I'm following the plan and not calling the same agent twice.
+Alright, so the answer should call PatternGenerator with the reasoning that it's needed for extracting data, and then proceed to the next goal.
 </think>

+ACTION: CALL_TOOL
+TOOL_NAME: PatternGenerator
+REASONING: Automatically identify and prioritize the best project from the resume content using regex patterns.
+NEXT_GOAL: Extract structured data using regex
-ACTION: CALL_TOOL...
+ACTION: COMPLETE
+R...
 Orchestrator.ts:547 🎯 PARSED ACTION (FIRST): CALL_TOOL
 Orchestrator.ts:550 🎯 PARSED TOOL_NAME (FIRST): PatternGenerator
 Orchestrator.ts:559 ✅ PRIMARY DECISION FOUND - stopping parse to avoid overwriting with future steps